switham/flask_via_fcgi/README.md

 `RewriteRule ^(.*)$ sponge.fcgi/$1 [L]`

 Here, `%{REQUEST_FILENAME}` means, "the requested URL mapped to an absolute path in the filesystem," and `!-f` means, "Not(there's a file there)."
-This tells Apache, "If the URL maps to a real file, don't rewrite the URL, just **serve it to anyone who asks for it**, otherwise, apply the `RewriteRule` (which activates `fcgi`).
+This tells Apache, "If the URL maps to a real file, don't rewrite the URL, just **serve the file to anyone who asks for it**, otherwise, apply the `RewriteRule` (which activates `fcgi`).
 In other words, make every file in this subdirectory tree publicly readable.
 And, if a URL that you want Flask to serve happens to